customerio/customerio-ios/README.md

     }
 }
 ```

+> Tip: [See our doc](https://customer.io/docs/push-custom-payloads/#getting-started-with-custom-payloads) if you are unsure how to use custom payloads for sending push notifications.

 With both of the templates:
 * Modify the `link` to the deep link URL that you want to open when the push notification is touched.